synestize/synestizer/docs/README.md

 Synestizer does the opposite, translating Red, Green and Blue values to sound.
 For this effect, or let’s say „sense“, there are new methods and techniques explored, developed and spread online.
 That's why it is time to open the digital window and listen through it.

+listen to colors (https://listentocolors.net) is the second prototype that came online in 2015 and is based on new sets of analysis and sound synthesis and has more midi-connectability

 ## Why?